One serving of gut-wrenching, tear-jerking pain, coming right up!

 Yes, being in love is great and all, but have you ever had a really good post-breakup cry?
 Or sang your heart out to a song with lyrics that hit just a little too close to home?
 Or sat alone in a parked car, steering wheel gripped in a white-knuckle hold, listening to a Spotify playlist entitled “WE DON’T DO VALENTINE’S” a little too loudly because fuck, it’s Valentine’s season and all the couples around are even couplier than ever?

 In case you haven’t, this very article was crafted with the intention of affording you those moments.
-Take it from someone who is fully enjoying the positives of a new relationship: love is great––but there’s also something painfully good about recognizing a lack of it and throwing your middle fingers up to everyone who has a hand to hold and a mouth to kiss.
+For the population of readers who lost love during the pandemic or simply haven't played the field and are missing it, it might just be high time for a good cry.
+Look, love is great––but there’s also something painfully good about recognizing a lack of it and throwing your middle fingers up to everyone who has a hand to hold and a mouth to kiss.

 Trust me.
 It’s true.
 Or better yet, trust these folks.